couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 ![][image-7]

-Use the `babel-node sync.js` again to add another set of 20 documents with attachments and notice the RecyclerView will reload without animations:
+Use the `babel-node sync.js` command again to add another set of 20 documents with attachments and notice the RecyclerView will reload without animations:

 ![][image-8]

 ## Conclusion

 In this tutorial you learned how to use a database change listener to re-run the query backing a Recycler View.
-In addition, you learned to use the various RecyclerView APIs to include system level support.
+In addition, you learned to use the various RecyclerView APIs to include system level support for animations.

-It would be interesting to explore further the new APIs available in the L release such Shadows to elevate your views.
-You can post certain views above the view hierarchy plane.
-More precisely, with this API, you can boost some of those views with an elevation `z` value that puts them above the plane.
-Coupling shadows with change notifications during a replication for example could yield a great user experience.

-## N.B: When to use a Live Query?

-A live query stays active and monitors the database and view index for changes.
-When there’s a change it re-runs itself automatically, and if the query results changed it notifies any observers.

-So you will be notified that things have changed and passed a `ChangeEvent`.
-The live query `ChangeEvent` object has the following getter methods:

-- `getSource`: returns the associated live query
-- `getError`: returns the error if any
-- `getRows`: returns the result as a `QueryEnumerator` (i.e. `Iterator<QueryRow>`)

-You can retrieve the new result with the `getRows` method.
-This method returns all the rows for that query, not only the ones that changed.

-To make the most out of the RecyclerView, we would like to know which item(s) were added/removed or just updated in order to use the item animator and have nice animations like below:

-	gif

-A Live Query listens on the Database Change Listener, every time the Database Change Listener is triggered, the query will run again.

-However, if you want to build reactive UI with animations, we need to know which documents have changed and the database change event listener gives us this ability.

-And this brings us to the next section to discuss the different scenarios when the adapter should tell the RecyclerView to redraw itself.

-## Database Change Listener

-Have a look at the diagram below:

-![][image-9]

-The requirements we will follow are:

-- When the RecyclerView loads for the first time, all items should be animated
-- When the user makes a change, choose the appropriate RecyclerView API call to trigger the animation
-- When a document is replicated from Sync Gateway, reload the RecyclerView without animations

-A live query is listening on the database change listener.
-A `ChangeEvent` object on the database listener has very interesting properties like `external` to indicate if the change was the result of a replication or of a local CRUD operation.

-In the next section, you will set up the replication to handle different operations.

 [1]:	google.com
 [2]:	http://google.com